 You get the idea.

-This is my way of priming my mind for my upcoming travel experience – by creating a new channel to absorb all the foreign vibes once I get there.
+This is my way of priming my mind for my upcoming travel experience.
 Yet, despite all my preparation, there was one travel experience that caught me pleasantly by surprise, and that was my trip to the Scandinavian countries.

-Everything from the majestic fjords to the striking physical features of the Nordic natives were exotic beyond words to me.
-Being a history aficionado, I found the region’s bygone Viking era fascinating, mostly because I wondered how on earth these ancient sailors navigated the violent and treacherous waters of the Baltic Sea while braving the bitter cold winters in their simple rustic boats.
+Everything from the majestic fjords to the striking physical features of the Nordic natives were exotic to me.
+Being a history aficionado, I found the region’s bygone Viking era fascinating.
+I wondered how on earth these ancient sailors navigated the violent and treacherous waters of the Baltic Sea while braving the bitter cold winters in their simple rustic boats.

-I devoured all this cultural candy while I eagerly explored the various display stands and tents.
-As I was walking, I noticed a tall, beautiful lady with Icelandic blonde hair and sparkling blue eyes smile and wave at me.
+I eagerly explored the various display stands and tents.
+As I was walking, I noticed a tall, beautiful lady with Icelandic blonde hair and sparkling blue eyes smile, wave at me.
 She greeted me in her charming Norwegian twang and asked me about my background.

 After a brief exchange of pleasantries, she asked me if I was interested in getting a rune reading done.
-I’ve always found oracle reading sessions entertaining so I decided to partake in the offer.
+I decided to partake in the offer.
 She ushered me into a tiny tent, which had a slight whiff of animal hide, and seated me on a small-sized, crooked log.

 After offering some interesting insights into some of the predominant themes in my life, I stood up and handed over the payment to her.
 She thanked me and said, matter-of-factly, “We are so different, yet we are also the same in many ways.”
-I smiled and nodded my head agreement as I shook her hand.
+I smiled and nodded my head in agreement.

 They say that you will never be the same person again after returning from a voyage and I can certainly say that this was the case for me after I left the picturesque Scandinavian shores.
 It was one of the many travel experiences that continue to convince me of the incredible benefits of traveling.

-Here are the 5 specific ways that I believe traveling can greatly benefit the self-discovery process:
+Here are the five ways that I believe traveling can enhance us:

-- Your horizons will be broadened: Visiting different countries will expose you to infinite ways of living and being in the world.
+1. Your horizons will be broadened: Visiting different countries will expose you to infinite ways of living and being in the world.
 You may have never even imagined the existence of certain mannerisms, customs, histories and cultures until you witness them.
-Your world instantly becomes a bigger, richer and more diverse place, which you have the privilege of exploring for years to come.
-You’ll be able to make friends along the way who can give you an insider’s look into their country’s unique lifestyles.
+Your world instantly becomes a bigger, richer and more diverse place.
+You make friends along the way who can give you an insider’s look into their country’s unique lifestyles.

-- Your mind will get stimulated: Whenever you step out of your comfort zone, your mind gets stimulated and stretched into new dimensions of thinking.
+2. Your mind will get stimulated: Whenever you step out of your comfort zone, your mind gets stimulated and stretched into new dimensions of thinking.
 In fact, science has proven that by breaking out of the rut of daily living and our habitual way of being, our brains will develop new neural connections that trigger original and creative thoughts.
-Certain travel experiences can also provide a relieving space for spiritual clearing and help one get more centered and re-connected to one’s authentic self.
+Certain travel experiences can also provide a relieving space for spiritual clearing.

-- You feel more connected to your fellow beings: Despite all the differences, upon closer observation, you will notice that you actually share a lot of similarities with the people that you encounter, no matter which country that you visit.
+4. You feel more connected to your fellow beings: Despite all the differences, upon closer observation, you will notice that you actually share a lot of similarities with the people that you encounter, no matter which country that you visit.
 This realization will instill a sense of respect and tolerance towards others because of this awareness of your shared humanity.
-You will be embraced and welcomed wherever you go because people will sense your openness, understanding and willingness to connect with them.
+You will be embraced and welcomed wherever you go because people will sense your openness, understanding and willingness to connect.

 All my best on your journey,